English

 How to create an audio walk with StoryHunt

 In this article you will learn how to create an audio walk with StoryHunt using a simple five-step model.
 The guide will cover creating the route, writing a script, testing your experience, recording the audio and launching your tour.
+This guide is only suitable for linear tours so remember to select "route" when creating a new tour.

 1. Create a route